fly-apps/puppeteer-js-renderer/README.md

 # js-renderer

 This is an online puppeteer service to render pages with javascript (js).
 Mainly useful for web scraping (not using splash).
+It is a service that executes JS on the page/URL and then returns the resulting DOM.
+If you run it closer to your users the response times will be much faster.

 At times while scraping web pages you will come across websites or web pages that only render on a browser that renders the loaded javascript.
 If you curl it or use something like [Scrapy](https://scrapy.org/), you just end up with not useful HTML.